Pilots call for wider mediation in dispute with Lufthansa

 Lufthansa offered last week to enter mediation to resolve the long-running dispute over early retirement benefits, seeking to halt the pummelling it was taking from repeated industrial action.

-The company estimated this week that labour strikes this year have cost it close to 200 million euros ($247.5 million) in operating profit.
+The company estimated this week that labour strikes this year have cost it close to 200 million euros (157.67 million pounds) in operating profit.

 However, pilots' union Vereinigung Cockpit (VC) said in a statement on Wednesday that the dispute could not be laid to rest unless all points of conflict were resolved.